 About

 My research focuses on advancing transcriptome analysis through the development of computational methods that address challenges in RNA sequencing and assembly.
-My work integrates algorithms, machine learning, and biological insights to investigate problems such as alternative splicing, allele-specific expression, and transcript assembly using various sequencing technologies.
+My research integrates algorithms, machine learning, and biological insights to investigate problems such as alternative splicing, allele-specific expression, and transcript assembly using various sequencing technologies.
 My publications can be found here.

 Contact: xbz5174@psu.edu